raresgroca/Wolfchatter/Readme.md

         	Require all granted
 	</Directory>

-	This is used to allow ovveride of the path that is configured in the .htaccess
+	This is used to allow the application to get the path for the API.
+This is configured in .htaccess

 3. Createa MySQL database with the name 'wolfchatter'
 4. Import the dump that it is attached in git